An Optical Control Environment for Benchmarking Reinforcement Learning Algorithms: Conclusion

 \section{Conclusion}

-In this paper, we introduce OPS -- an open-sourced simulator for controlling the pulse stacking system.
-To the best of our knowledge, this is the first open-sourced RL environment for optics control problems.
-Then we evaluated the SAC, TD3, and PPO on our proposed simulation environment.
-By providing an optical control simulation environment and RL benchmarks, we aim to encourage exploration of the application of RL on optical control tasks and furtherly explore the RL controllers in natural science.
+In this paper, we present OPS, an open-source simulator for controlling pulse stacking systems using RL algorithms.
+To the best of our knowledge, this is the first publicly available RL environment specifically tailored for optical control problems.
+We conducted evaluations of SAC, TD3, and PPO within our proposed simulation environment.
+The experimental results clearly demonstrate that off-policy RL methods outperform traditional SPGD-PID controllers by a substantial margin, especially in challenging environments.
+By offering an optical control simulation environment and providing RL benchmarks, our aim is to encourage the exploration and application of RL techniques in optical control tasks, as well as to facilitate further advancements of RL controllers in the field of natural sciences.

-In the future, we will explore the sim2real experiments: training RL algorithms in the simulation environment then deploying them to the real-world control system.
-Another important topic is that optical systems (or other scientific control problems) typically provide us with much richer structural information.
-So it is promising to incorporate additional structural information behind the OPS into the RL controllers.